hyweljohnllewellyn/hywelme/_posts/2023-05-08-kia-niro-ev-3-month-honest-ownership-review-good-bad-uk.md

 I will also mention charging.
 Spoiler alert, by far the cheapest way and the thing that makes the EV feasible is charging at home using [Octopus Energy Intelligent Tariff](https://share.octopus.energy/neat-bee-361).

-UPDATE 22 September 2023 - Please note that currently thte Intelligent tariff does not support Kia Niro EV, so I will be swithing to [Octopus Go tariff](https://share.octopus.energy/neat-bee-361).
+UPDATE 22 September 2023 - Please note that currently thte Intelligent tariff does not support Kia Niro EV, so I will be swithing to [Octopus Go tariff](https://octopus.energy/smart/go/).
+Pleaase use my referral code to receive £50 credit.
 Here is the message that I received:

 ```
 Octopus Energy